L. Scott Caldwell

-L. Scott Caldwell (born Laverne Scott; April 17, 1950) is an American actress perhaps best known for her roles as Deputy U.S. Marshall Erin Poole in The Fugitive (1993) and Rose on the television series Lost.
+L. Scott Caldwell (born Laverne Scott, born 1950) is an American actress best known for her roles as Deputy U.S. Marshall Erin Poole in The Fugitive (1993) and Rose on the television series Lost.

 Early life

 Born the middle child in Chicago, Illinois, to working-class parents, Laverne Scott grew up in the Woodlawn neighborhood on the South Side.
 At a high enrollment elementary school, she attended the morning session, and her older siblings went to school in the afternoon.
 When the school released her at noon she was escorted to a neighborhood theater where she was minded by a friend of her mother.
 While attending Hyde Park High School, she joined the drama club.

 Her class went to see a performance of A Day of Absence, featuring Douglas Turner Ward, a co-founder of The Negro Ensemble Company.
 It was the first time she saw professional black actors on stage.
 After graduating high school in 1967, she attended Northwestern University.
 She left after one year and went to work full-time as an operator at Illinois Bell.
 She got married and had a son.
 She transferred her credits to Loyola University-Chicago and earned a bachelor's degree in Theater Arts and Communications.